Cecil Andrus Dies At 85, Leaving A Legacy That Goes Far Beyond Idaho

 And like many young Democrats in his generation – Andrus was inspired by John F. Kennedy.
 So in 1960 he ran against a Republican incumbent for the Idaho statehouse and won.

-“This is a guy who understood politics extremely well, in a period in which he was always a minority party governor – he was pretty successful.”
+“This is a guy who understood politics extremely well in a period in which he was always a minority party governor – he was pretty successful," says Moncrief.

 Andrus was a Democrat during a time in Idaho politics when the partisan divide was a lot narrower.
 The first time he was elected governor was in 1970, and he made conservation and the environment a key part of his political career.
 Here he is during his third inaugural address at the state capitol.

-“Of course we must make use of the wealth in our resources," Andrus said.
+“Of course we must make use of the wealth in our resources," said Andrus.
 "But if we abuse the land, the water and the air, we will have befouled forever the gift that we must leave to those who follow us.”

 After winning re-election in 1974, Andrus was asked to go to Washington and lead the Interior Department.
 As a member of President Jimmy Carter’s cabinet, the Idaho politician found himself embroiled in a number of controversies – including the national gas shortage crisis.